What to Do When a Loved One Dies – 2023 Update

-This process must be done almost immediately at the time of death so that the organs can be harvested as promptly as possible.
-If your loved one died in a hospital, ask a coordinator to guide you through the process.
-If your loved one died in a hospice or nursing home – contact the nearest hospital.
+If your loved one has in the event of my death checklist and specifically indicate organ donation.
+This process must be done immediately at the time of death to be able to harvest the organs as soon as possible.
+If your loved one died in a hospital, ask a nurse to help you make arrangements.
+Call the nearest hospital if your loved one passed away in a nursing home or hospice.

 #3 – Notify close family and friends.

 Contact immediate family members.
 Find contacts through an email account, personal telephone books, and social media.
-It’s is an opportunity to comfort one another and share information about an important decision that must be made.
+You can give comfort and ask for help with the important decision you must make.

 Notify close friends.
 Make a list and put as many people on it as you can.
 Ask them to contact other family members and friends.
 You can also contact a Minister, pastor, or priest.

-#4 – Notify funeral home to arrange for transportation of the body.
+#4 – Notify the funeral home to arrange for transportation of the body.

 Call the funeral home to arrange the transportation of the body.
-If an autopsy is not needed, the body can be picked up by a mortuary.
+A mortuary can pick up the body if an autopsy is not needed.
 Make the arrangements as soon as your family is ready.

-If the death took place in a hospital or nursing facility, they might call the funeral home.
+They might call the funeral home if the death occurred in a hospital or nursing facility.
 If your loved one died at home, you need to contact the funeral home directly or ask a friend or family member to do that for you.

-If your loved one preselected a funeral home or have prepaid for the funeral service, you should call that funeral home.
-If there is no funeral home selected, research which funeral home in your area would best serve your family’s need.
-Ask a friend or relatives for a recommendation.
+Check if your loved one has the last instructions for my survivors.
+If your loved one preselected a funeral home or has prepaid for the funeral service, you should call that funeral home.
+If no funeral home is selected, research which funeral home in your area would best serve your family’s needs.
+Ask a friend or relative for a recommendation.
 If you have a church, ask the minister for suggestions.

 Spend time researching your options when selecting a funeral home.
-The cost will vary from one funeral home to another depending on the kind of service they provide.
-Ask the funeral homes for pricing over the phone, and this will make the researching prices a lot easier.
+The cost will vary from one funeral home to another, depending on the service they provide.
+Ask the funeral homes for pricing over the phone, which will make researching prices much easier.

-#5 – Meet with the funeral director handling the funeral
+#5 – Meet with the funeral director who will handle the funeral

 Honor your loved one’s wishes by following their instructions regarding the kind of funeral they want.
 You can also use your family discussions to guide you on the decisions that must be made.